 Dan has been with the firm for nearly 20 years.
-Dan has conducted numerous planning and feasibility studies, created many fund development plans, directed annual fund programs and capacity building initiatives, and led highly successful capital campaigns raising millions of dollars with his clients in St. Louis.
+He has conducted numerous planning and feasibility studies, created many fund development plans, directed annual fund programs and capacity building initiatives, and led highly successful capital campaigns raising millions of dollars with his clients in St. Louis.

 Dan earned bachelor’s degrees in Latin American Studies and International Relations from the University of Wisconsin and a master’s degree in Public Policy Administration with a certificate in nonprofit management and leadership from the University of Missouri-St. Louis, where he graduated with honors.
 He worked for six years in the nonprofit field before consulting with a low-income housing organization in Chicago.
 Prior to joining HRR in 1999 he was a director an interfaith residence in St. Louis serving people with HIV/AIDS.